Sundin/mediawiki-docker/README.md

 * Run `docker-compose up` and follow the instructions.

+* Visit http://localhost:8080 in the browser and follow the instructions in the setup wizard.

     * When creating the database you need to use `database` as database host (instead of `localhost`).
 The other database credentials should be the same as the ones you specified in the `.env` and `mediawiki_secrets.php` files.

 * After the setup wizard is finished you will get a `LocalSettings.php` file.
 Download this file and place it in the `settings` directory.
 You need to make some modifications to it as listed below.
 Alternatively, you can use the one already included in this repo.
     * Add the following line at the very end of the file to configure VisualEditor: `require_once("/external_includes/visual_editor_configuration.php");`